 Using a conservative 50% occupancy rate, the yields for this hit my target of 5% to 8% net per year before taxes.
 However, this purchase also plays into my long-term lifestyle plan.
-Kathleen and I like the idea of being able to spend a couple of weeks in Belize every year… one in our cute little self-sufficient cottage in Cayo…
+Lief and I like the idea of being able to spend a couple of weeks in Belize every year… one in our cute little self-sufficient cottage in Cayo…

 And the other in our five-star beachfront hotel unit on the sandy coast of Ambergris Caye.
 In fact, the hotel unit we’ve invested in comes with four weeks of personal use, meaning our kids could spend a week or two here each year, as well.